trezp/intro-slack-apps/README.md

 - Request to join [the Glitch project](https://glitch.com/edit/#!/intro-slack-apps) for the example Slack app dev environment.
 There should be a button in the top left corner reading `Request to Join Project`.
 - Remix (make a copy of) this Glitch project.
-  - Click the "intro-slack-apps" menu in the top left corner, then `Remix Project`.
-You'll use a copy of the glitch project play around with Slack app functionality. _Note: Your remix won't work quite yet.
-During the workshop I'll share some Oauth keys that will grant you permission to interact with the Slack app._
+  - Click the "intro-slack-apps" menu in the top left corner, then `Remix Project`. _Note: Your remix won't work quite yet.
+During the workshop I'll share some
+  Oauth keys that will grant you permission to interact with the Slack app._

 ### Backup, if Glitch is down